DewaldV/nixos/README.md

 This repo is for my own machines so it's not really set up to just clone and go but if you feel like taking inspiration feel free to dive in!

+If you're interested in this style of machine management I can recommend the following resources:
+- [NixOS & Flakes Book](https://nixos-and-flakes.thiscute.world/) - An excellent tutorial and write up for using Flakes, highly recommended!
+- [Nix Pills](https://nixos.org/guides/nix-pills/) - Tutorials on Nix and Nixpkgs in incremental steps.
+Great for learning more about Nix.
+- [Home Manager Manual](https://nix-community.github.io/home-manager/) - Core reference for all things Home Manager.
+- [NixOS Manual](https://nixos.org/manual/nixos/stable/) - Core reference for all things NixOS.
+- [NixOS Wiki](https://nixos.wiki/) - Unofficial user wiki for NixOS, some info is dated but still a good source.

 ## Bootstrapping

 The typical workflow is to clone this to a machine I'm setting up and bootstrap it with: